gmusicproxy/gmusicproxy/README.md

 - `/get_song_info`: returns JSON Metadata for the specified song.
   Allowed parameters:
      - `id`: the unique identifier of the song [required]
-- `/get_top_tracks_artist`: reports an M3U playlist with the top songs of a specified artist [requires A.A.].
+- `/get_top_tracks_artist`: reports a playlist with the top songs of a specified artist [requires A.A.].
   Allowed parameters:
      - `id`: the unique identifier of the artist [required]
      - `type`: the type of id specified among `artist`, `album` and `song` [required]
      - [See common request options](#reqoptions)
-- `/get_discography_artist`: reports the list of available albums of a specified artist as a playlist (with URLs to other M3U playlist) or as plain-text list (with one album per line)  [requires A.A.].
+- `/get_discography_artist`: reports the list of available albums of a specified artist as a playlist (with URLs to other playlists) or as plain-text list (with one album per line)  [requires A.A.].
   Allowed parameters:
      - `id`: the unique identifier of the artist [required]
      - [See common request options](#reqoptions)